Covirusd/ideas/README.md

 ## Coronavirus Disease Ideas

-Ideas to solve the Coronavirus Disease side effects
+A list of ideas to solve the Coronavirus Disease side effects